 - $7.5+ billion IT market size.

-We probably would have maintained that relationship but an improving economy in Argentina changed the fundamentals of the economic savings and found ourselves no longer able to justify growing a team of size there.
+We probably would have maintained that relationship but an improving economy in Argentina changed the fundamentals of the economic savings from software development outsourcing and found ourselves no longer able to justify growing a team of size there.

 Our Third Try: IT Outsourcing to India